 As becoming technologically adept becomes a key strategy for corporate competitiveness, finding the right talent to deploy, maintain and improve these technologies is paramount.

 According to a recent EY survey, nearly one third of businesses claim to have implemented full scale AI systems.
-Whether or not these organizations actually leverage AI to its fullest potential or if they are simply branding algorithmic mechanisms and machine learning as true AI, they recognize AI as an integral part of their company.
+Whether or not these organizations actually leverage AI to its fullest potential or if they are simply branding algorithmic mechanisms and machine learning as true AI, they recognize it as an integral part of their company.

 Joe McKendrick of Forbes investigates the types of jobs required to make AI a reality in today’s companies.
 For executives and managers, the challenge will be identifying skills that move the needle and how to mold existing relevant skills into nascent positions and career paths.